Welcome to this introductory course on Aerodynamics!

 From the beginning of the XX century on, especially after the first manned flight of the Wright brothers, aerodynamics has experienced a fast development as a science.
 Many of its findings, especially those within the scope of low-speed aerodynamics, which is where sailing takes place, are directly applicable to sailing and sailing craft, be it to study the flow and forces created by the air around sails, wing sails, Flettner rotors, masts, etc., or those generated by the water when flowing around hulls, keels, rudders, hydrofoils, etc.

-In fact, we can argue that the developments in aerodynamics have helped to profoundly transform how we understand the physics of sailing and have enabled rapid innovations in sailing and sailing craft, fields that traditionally have evolved at a much lower pace.
+In fact, we can argue that the developments in aerodynamics have helped to profoundly transform how we understand the physics of sailing and have enabled rapid and amazing innovations in sailing and sailing craft, fields that traditionally have evolved at a much lower pace.

 What will you learn?

-In this introductory course, we will build from the fundamentals to later apply them to the analysis of foils, wings, and sails.
+We will build from the fundamentals to later apply them to the analysis of foils, wings, and sails.

 The course is structured into three different sections: